Last Updated on January 18, 2025 by Michelle

 Which is considered a good fat?

-I use lard much more often than avacado oil.
+I use lard much more often than avocado oil.
 Typically I only find I need that for drizzling over things, such as my air-popped popcorn (before adding popcorn salt and popcorn flavorings) and my garlic-pepper Brussels sprouts.

 I chat with the Chief Experience Officer of Azure Standard about good fat options, and much more, in this podcast episode: 3 Ingredients You Should Rethink (S5 E18)